mrblue223/TryHackMe/Smol/Write_up.md

 |  6 | xavi       | $P$BB4zz2JEnM2H3WE2RHs3q18.1pvcql1 | xavi          | xavi@smol.thm      | http://smol.thm     | 2023-08-17 20:20:01 |                     |           0 | xavi                   |
 +----+------------+------------------------------------+---------------+--------------------+---------------------+---------------------+---------------------+-------------+------------------------+

-Cracking diego's Password - Breaking the Hash
+Cracking diego's Password

-I grabbed diego's hash ($P$BWFBcbXdzGrsjnbc54Dr3Erff4JPwv1), saved it to a file, and then unleashed John the Ripper on it with the rockyou.txt wordlist.
+The hash for the user diego ($P$BWFBcbXdzGrsjnbc54Dr3Erff4JPwv1) was extracted and saved to a file.
+John the Ripper was then used with the phpass format and the rockyou.txt wordlist to crack the password.

 # Save diego's hash to a file, e.g., diego_hash.txt
 john --format=phpass --wordlist=/usr/share/wordlists/rockyou.txt diego_hash.txt

-It didn't take long for John to crack it! diego's password was sandiegocalifornia.
+The cracked password for diego was found to be sandiegocalifornia.
-Switching User to diego and Grabbing user.txt
+Switching User to diego and Finding user.txt

-With diego's password in hand, I could finally switch from the www-data user.
+With diego's password, it was possible to switch user from www-data to diego.

 su diego
 Password: sandiegocalifornia

-Success!
-I was now diego.
-A quick look around diego's home directory, and there it was: user.txt.
+After successfully switching, the user.txt flag was located in diego's home directory.

 cat user.txt

 User Flag: 45edaec653ff9ee06236b7ce72b86963
-5. Another Step Up: Privilege Escalation to think
+5. Privilege Escalation to think

-With the user flag secured, I kept pushing for higher privileges.
+Further enumeration was performed to identify a path to higher privileges.
-Locating think's SSH Private Key - A Lucky Find!
+Locating think's SSH Private Key

-While exploring diego's environment, I stumbled upon something interesting in think's home directory: an SSH private key (id_rsa) in their .ssh folder.
-This could be my next step!
+While exploring diego's environment, it was discovered that the user think had an SSH private key (id_rsa) stored in their .ssh directory.

 cd /home/think/.ssh/
 cat id_rsa

-I quickly copied the entire content of that id_rsa file.
+The contents of id_rsa were copied.
-Using the SSH Key to Login as think - New Identity
+Using the SSH Key to Login as think

-Back on my attacking machine, I saved the copied key content into a file (let's call it think_id_rsa).
-Crucially, I set the correct permissions for the private key – chmod 600 is a must for SSH keys.
+The copied id_rsa content was saved to a file on the attacking machine (e.g., think_id_rsa).
+The permissions of the private key file were then set correctly to 600.

 chmod 600 think_id_rsa

-Then, it was time to try logging in as think using the newly acquired key.
+Finally, SSH was used to log in as think using the private key.

 ssh -i think_id_rsa think@10.10.109.27

-And just like that, I had a shell as think.
-Progress!
+This granted a shell as the user think.
-6. Finding More Keys: Privilege Escalation to xavi
+6. Privilege Escalation to xavi

-My journey continued.
-I needed to find another way to escalate privileges.
+The next step involved finding credentials for another user to continue the privilege escalation chain.
-Discovering and Cracking wordpress.old.zip - A Hidden Backup
+Discovering and Cracking wordpress.old.zip

-While poking around, I found a wordpress.old.zip file in gege's home directory.
-This looked like an old WordPress backup, and backups often contain valuable information.
-To get it onto my machine, I quickly spun up a Python HTTP server on the target.
+During enumeration, a file named wordpress.old.zip was found in gege's home directory.
+This file was likely a backup of the old WordPress installation.
+To retrieve it, a Python HTTP server was started on the target.

-On the target machine (as think, assuming I had access to gege's files or it was world-readable):
+On the target machine (as think, assuming appropriate file access):

 python3 -m http.server 9000

-Then, on my attacking machine, I downloaded it:
+Then, on the attacking machine, the file was downloaded:

 wget http://10.10.109.27:9000/wordpress.old.zip

-The zip file was password-protected, but that's what zip2john and John the Ripper are for!
+The wordpress.old.zip file was password-protected. zip2john was used to extract the hash, and then John the Ripper with the rockyou.txt wordlist was used to crack the password.

 zip2john wordpress.old.zip > zip_hash.txt
 john zip_hash.txt --wordlist=/usr/share/wordlists/rockyou.txt

-John did its magic, and the password for the zip file was revealed: hero_gege@hotmail.com.
+The password for the zip file was found to be hero_gege@hotmail.com.
-Extracting xavi's Credentials - Another Set of Keys
+Extracting xavi's Credentials

-After unzipping the archive, I went straight for the wp-config.php file inside the extracted WordPress directory.
-And there they were: credentials for the xavi user!
+After unzipping the archive using the cracked password, the wp-config.php file within the extracted WordPress directory was examined.
+This revealed credentials for the xavi user:

     Username: xavi

     Password: P@ssw0rdxavi@

-Switching User to xavi - Getting Closer
+Switching User to xavi

-With xavi's credentials, I could now switch from think to xavi.
+With xavi's credentials, it was possible to switch user from think to xavi.

 su xavi
 Password: P@ssw0rdxavi@

-Almost there!
-7. Game Over: Privilege Escalation to root
+7. Privilege Escalation to root

-This was it, the final push to gain full control of the machine.
+This was the final stage of the penetration test, aiming to achieve full root control of the machine.
-Checking xavi's Sudo Privileges - The Ultimate Shortcut
+Checking xavi's Sudo Privileges

-As xavi, I immediately ran sudo -l to check what sudo commands I could run.
-This is often the quickest way to root.
+Once logged in as xavi, the sudo -l command was executed to check xavi's sudo privileges.

 sudo -l

-The output was music to my ears:
+The output indicated that xavi had full sudo privileges, allowing them to run any command as any user (including root) without requiring a password.

 Matching Defaults entries for xavi on smol:
     env_reset, mail_badpass,